-After all address information has been transmitted, data transfer between the bus master and the FM24C04B can begin.
-For a read operation the FM24C04B will place 8 data bits on the bus then wait for an acknowledge.
-If the acknowledge occurs, the next sequential byte will be transferred.
-If the acknowledge is not sent, the read operation is concluded.
-For a write operation, the FM24C04B will accept 8 data bits from the master then send an acknowledge.
+After the address information has been transmitted, data transfer between the bus master and the FM24C64B can begin.
+For a read operation, the FM24C64B will place 8 data bits on the bus then wait for an Acknowledge from the master.
+If the Acknowledge occurs, the FM24C64B will transfer the next sequential byte.
+If the Acknowledge is not sent, the FM24C64B will end the read operation.
+For a write operation, the FM24C64B will accept 8 data bits from the master and then send an Acknowledge.
 All data transfer occurs MSB (most significant bit) first.